Shadi-Shwiyat/holbertonschool-web-development/html_advanced/README.md

 - What is an element / tag
 - What is an attribute
 - What the purpose of each HTML tag

+# Explanation of files
+- Homepage.fig
+ - This is a .fig file used with Figma.
+It is the designer file we are basing our HTML code on.